MaxValue/Terpene-Profile-Parser-for-Cannabis-Strains/labs/psilabs/README.md

 Web Address: `psilabs.org`

-Database Web Address: `psilabs.org/results/`

 Postal Address: `3970 Varsity Dr. Ann Arbor, MI 48108`

-Javascript needed for extraction: `Yes`

 ## Description
 This folder contains:
-* A web crawler to download lab test results of different cannabis strains as HTML-pages from [Psi Labs](https://psilabs.org/results/test-results/)
-* A parser to extract the actual terpene profile from each of those HTML-pages as CSV-list
+* A parser to extract the actual terpene profile from each of the downloaded HTML-pages as CSV-list
 * The CSV list of extracted terpene and cannabinoid profiles, as well as a JSON version of this list

 ## How to use
-### The web crawler
-This crawler utilizes [Selenium](https://www.seleniumhq.org/) to go through all search results.
-You will need:
-* Python3: `sudo apt-get install python3 python3-pip`
-* Selenium: `python3 -m pip install selenium`
-* [Geckodriver](https://github.com/mozilla/geckodriver/releases): Put this in your PATH so it can be called as `geckodriver`
-* Dateparser:  `python3 -m pip install dateparser`

-The crawler can be run like this:
-`python3 downloader.py --save-path='database_dump/'`

-It will produce a folder called `database_dump` containing all sample pages.

 ### The parser
 This parser runs multiple XPath queries and RegEx expressions to find the wanted data in those HTML-files.
 You can run it like this:
 `python3 parser.py --csv database_dump/`